 Job training prepares people with disabilities for employment in a variety of settings, as well as the interview process.

 Our Job Training programs are geared for people with developmental, learning, physical and intellectual disabilities or other medical issues.
-These programs include vocational training designed to prepare individuals for a variety of work environments.
-All of the programs are developed in collaboration with a Business Advisory Council to ensure they meet the needs of today’s businesses.
+These programs provide vocational training designed to prepare individuals for a variety of work environments.
+The programs are developed in collaboration with a Business Advisory Council to ensure they meet the needs of today’s businesses.
 Our caring, well trained staff work closely with each of the participants.
-Mock interviews are also conducted during the training period to strengthen presentation skills for the actual interview process.
+Mock interviews are conducted during the training period to strengthen presentation skills for the actual interview process.

 “Culinary Skills” Training Program